LimsPaces/LimsPaces/README.md

 ### summary
-*Joy Opeyemi is a passionate software engineer with expertise in Fullstack development and a strong affinity for Python.*
+*Joy Opeyemi is a passionate software engineer specializing in Fullstack development with expertise in Python.*

 </div>